moliver28/research-handbook/content/handbook/enterprise-data/platform/edw/index.md

 ###### Key Points

-- The week starts on Sunday and ends on Suturday.
+- The week starts on Sunday and ends on Saturday.
 - This aligns with the `DATE_TRUNC` function output when used with the 'week' parameter.
 (After setting the Snowflake `WEEK_START` parameter to 7 at account-level)
 - This standard is consistent with many functional analyst teams' practices.